Ragamuffin Cat Guide: Care, Traits, and Lifespan for the Perfect Pet

 Understanding the Ragamuffin’s Personality

-A Ragamuffin cat sitting and gazing attentively.
+A cat sitting and gazing attentively.

 The Ragamuffin stands out not just for its looks but for its amazing personality traits.
 They show a patient Ragamuffin temperament, becoming ideal sociable pets for any family.
 The International Cat Association and VCA Hospitals praise their adaptable, gentle nature.
 They’re perfect for homes with kids or other pets.